WebSlinger88/Quizzical/TESTING.md

 ### **LEADERBOARD PAGE** <a name="leader-test"></a>

 * The user is presented with the Leaderboard page.
 Located at the top left-hand side of the screen is Quizzical's page logo.
 Central to the page is a large heading.
 If nobody has ever played
 Quizzical on the device they're currently using, no data or charts will be displayed.
-The page will be blank apart from the logo, header, "Return to Home" button and the footer.
+The page will be blank apart from the logo, header, "Return to Home" button, and the footer.
 If however a user has played a game and has been awarded with a score, the leaderboard will display a chart.
 This chart displays a user's name and their score only.
 Names are displayed on the left and scores are displayed on the right.
 Every time a game was played, a score was awarded and saved, my name and score was displayed on the leaderboard.html page perfectly and as expected.
 I feel this works rather well.
 Please note that scores are saved in local storage so if a computer's cache is deleted, so will the scores on the leaderboard.
 Scores are limited to their devices,